afsalthaj/zendesk-search/README.md

 ## Assumptions

 * Search is basic.
 There is no prefix/suffix/like search.
+There is no sorted keys in index to enable binary search.
 * Search is always per key.
 You have to enter the key (search term) first to then search for the value
 * Search lists down all the information (all field values) of all related entities (instead of assuming a particular field)
 * Json decoding is minimised as much as possible, instead of decoding it to strictly typed data (case classes).
 All the entities